-Family's Tragic Story Proves 20-Week Abortion Bans Have Devastating Effects
+Family's Story Shows Awful Effects Of 20-Week Abortion Bans

 Lindsay Bubar and her husband, David Graham-Caso, had just begun to feel their son kick in her belly.

 They had ordered furniture for the nursery and started transforming their home to welcome their baby.

 They picked out a name and were just waiting for the 20-week doctor appointment to confirm the gender before revealing it to their friends and family.

 This was a planned pregnancy.
 The couple was "incredibly excited" to have their first child.

 But Bubar had an abortion at 21-and-a-half weeks of pregnancy after receiving a terrible diagnosis.

 "To not have had that access would have been completely devastating and would have certainly changed the course of our lives and our family," Bubar said.
 "As horrific as the situation was, to have that level of access and care was really everything."